barbulescualex/MaterialFields/README.md

 ```

-Lets say we need to validate a generic string before commiting changes to our Core Data model using an extension on NSManagedObject.
+Lets say we need to validate a generic string (with the regex set in our core data model) before commiting changes to our Core Data model using an extension on NSManagedObject.

 ``` swift
 extension NSManagedObject {